xiaoj4/xiaoj4.github.io/content/pages/about.md

 # About{.page-title}

-Hi there!
-My name is _Name_, and I'm a graphic designer with a passion for creating beautiful and effective designs.
-As a recent graduate with a Bachelor's degree in Graphic Design, I have spent the past few years honing my skills and developing my expertise in the field.
-I am excited to use my skills to help businesses and individuals communicate their message through effective visual design.
+Hello!
+I'm Maggie Xiao and I'm a graphic designer who is interested in UI/UX- specifically pertaining to the game design industry.
+As a recent graduate with a Bachelor's degree in Graphic Design, I have spent the past few years learning and honing skills to aid me in the field.
+I am excited to be able to use my expertise in helping businesses and individuals to communicate their message through effective visual design.

-When I'm not working on design projects, you can find me exploring new hiking trails or trying out new recipes in the kitchen.
-As an avid outdoor enthusiast, I love spending time in nature and find that it's a great way to recharge my creativity.
-I also enjoy attending local art exhibitions and music concerts, as I find that these experiences often inspire my design work and keep me up-to-date with the latest trends in the industry.
-Additionally, I have a passion for photography and love capturing the world around me through my lens.
-All of these hobbies and interests feed into my design work, and I believe that they help me to approach each project with a unique perspective and creative edge.
+When I'm not working on my design projects, you can find me baking goodies, enjoying tea while reading, or being terrible at video games with my friends.
+Although, I'm not the best, due to my enjoyment of video games, I have great interest for game design.
+I enjoy having a graphic designer's perspective of the game's interfaces and interactions with players such as myself and thus have even greater appreciation for the designer behind it.
+Whilst relaxing and enjoying my hobby, it's pretty awesome to me that I can learn what makes good UI/UX by having personal user experience.

 # Contact{.page-title}

-Hey there!
-I'm excited to connect with you and chat about your design project.
-Whether you already have a clear vision in mind or need some help bringing your ideas to life, I'm here to help.
-Let's schedule a consultation to discuss your project in more detail and explore creative solutions together.
-If you have any questions or just want to chat about design, feel free to shoot me an email or give me a call.
+I am always open to connect with you and chat about your design project!
+Even if you need some help bringing your ideas to life, I'm here to help.
+Please schedule a consultation with me so we can discuss your project in more detail together.
+If you have any questions or just wish to chat about UI/UX design please feel free to send me an email!

+Email me at: maggiex515@gmail.com